Understanding Essential Health Benefits Under

 More on Catastrophic Plans

 Catastrophic plans cover preventive services at 100%, including three yearly office visits.
-The deductibles for these plans can be high - hence the term “catastrophic”, since they’re only going to protect you from significant loss due to a substantial medical event.
-Catastrophic plans will also be made available to low-income individuals in states with expanded Medicaid.
+The deductibles for these plans can be high – hence the term “catastrophic”, since they’re only going to protect you from significant loss due to a substantial medical event.
+Catastrophic plans are also available to low-income individuals in states with expanded Medicaid.

 How ColoHealth Works to Save You Money

-ColoHealth brings 25 years of insurance expertise to help simplify your health care options and save you money.
-We can help you choose the best plan for you, apply for tax credits, and start saving more of your money.
-Call your ColoHealth Personal Benefits Manager at (800) 913-6381 or email us at info@ColoHealth.com to find your best strategies for surviving health care reform.
+Call your Colohealth Personal Benefits Manager at (800) 913-6381 or email us at info@Colohealth.com to find your best strategies for reducing your costs.
 Our services are always free!